Hillary34/alx-higher_level_programming/0x00-python-hello_world/README.md

- a Python script that prints exactly and that piece of art is useful
+ a script that compiles a Python script file